sobhanthakur/SonarQubeScanner/Readme.md

        The default http port of SonarQube is 9000.
 This port is mapped with port 9005 of the host machine.

  * Hit the following url from the web browser to open SonarQube dashboard.
+(It may take a couple of minutes to load due to some background processes)
     ~~~
     http://localhost:9005
     ~~~